MalloryHuston/three-levels-of-projects/README.md

 This is a compilation of the three different types of portfolio projects you can create.
 The explanation for the different types are contained in [Andy Sterk's](https://youtu.be/RYE0QQKJI9o) and [Tech With Tim's](https://www.youtube.com/watch?v=HvjYxuU6LHk) YouTube videos.

-P.S.
-If you're interested in contributing go ahead and create a pull request :-)

 ![Three levels of portfolio projects pyramid](three-levels-pyramid.png)

 ## Level 1: Basic